haooken/ManiacalLabs.com/README.md

 The `gallery` shortode also supports automatically finding and using smaller thumbnail images for the gallery.
 See the gallery docs linked above for more.

+# Header Images

+Maybe there's a better way to do this, but I've not found it yet...
+The theme is setup to take the first image for apost and use it in the sumary on the various post lists.
+However, this is *not* the first image referenced in the `index.md` file of the post.
+It's the first `image resource` as Hugo defines it.
+Which basically means the first image file in that directory.

+Therefore, to keep a sensible standards, all posts should have an image named `!header.<png|jpg>`.
+The `!` will make sure it's the "first" image seen by Hugo.
+But if you want it to show up on the actual post page, you still have to include it in the document.
+That is not required.

 # Local Hugo Server

 The other reason to have Hugo installed locally is that you can use it as a development server while creating new content.
 From the repo root, simply run: